UD-S24-CISC374/final-project-orange/docs/egdd.md

 ## Elevator Pitch

-This game is about a frog who is separated from its mother and is trying to find its way back to her.
-Frog will cross a pond with lily pads with numbers on them and will try to find the smallest possible path if all lilypad numbers are added up.
-There will be different levels with increasing difficulty.
+Cross The Pond is about a baby frog who is separated from its mother and is trying to find its way back to her.
+In order to do this, the baby frog will cross a pond by hopping on lily pads connected together.
+On the lines connecting each lilypad, there will be numbers.
+The goal of the game is for the baby frog to hop on the correct lilypads that make up the shortest path.
+The shortest path should be decided using Dijstra's graph searching algortihm.
+There are 10 different levels with increasing difficulty.

 ## Influences (Brief)